ENME480/enme480.github.io/docs/labs/week-08.md

 **Hints**

-* Think: “from the gripper target, walk **back** along its yaw direction by 0.0535 m to reach J6.”
+* Think: “from the gripper target, walk **back** along its yaw direction by 0.0535 m to reach Joint 6.”
 * Keep the **sign conventions** consistent with your world/base axes and yaw definition.
 * Do not overthink: this is a **short, straight translation** in the gripper’s yaw direction.